zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 ## Introduction

 This tutorial describes how to use Zivid SDK to calibrate multiple cameras against each other.
 The result of this calibration is a transformation matrix from each camera to a primary camera.
-While the primary camera is by default the first camera connected to, it can easily be controlled via its Serial Number.
+While the primary camera is, by default, the first camera connected to, it can easily be controlled via its Serial Number.
 The transformation matrices can be used to transform one point cloud into the coordinate frame of another.
 This is a very good first step in stitching point clouds together.

 1. [Calibrate](#calibrate)
     1. [Connect to cameras](#connect-to-cameras)